PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

-# Wizard Hears the Howl. #
+# 9

 As Dimsbury sat with his feet by the fire, it took him a good hour to give a name to what he was feeling.
 Contentment didn't quite do it.
 Comfortable was part of it, but there was something else.
-A warmish feeling in the stomach that he was quite unaccustomed to .
+A warmish feeling in the stomach that he was quite unaccustomed to.
+There was something about a good meal after a good day's work.
+His plans all in order, everything tilting and tending the way it should.
+Sated, yes, that was the word he was looking for.
+He was Sated.

-The Wizard finished the last bite of his supper and took a moment to marvel at how delicious the mutton had been.
-It was so good that he considered ordering another whole dinner.
+For a moment he considered ordering another whole dinner.
 But there was no time.
 He had completed his errand and should really leave the city before the carnage started.
 But perhaps he should take a leg of mutton to go.
+Or -- did they have such a thing -- some mutton sandwiches?

-It was so hard to get good food at the bottom of his dungeon.
+It was so hard to get good food at the bottom of a dungeon.
 Yes, he had servants, but they were creations.
 Not flesh and blood.
-They viewed roasting as an information gathering technique, or at best a method of discipline,  not as essential part of cuisine.
+They viewed roasting as an information-gathering technique, or at best a method of discipline, not as essential part of cuisine.
 And spices?
 Well, the ones that needed to eat, ate raw flesh.
-It was practice that guaranteed to keep a palate unrefined.
+It was practice guaranteed to keep a palate in an unrefined state.

 None of this even touched on the horrid nature of his decor and living conditions in general.
 Of course, the Wizard could have taken some pains on his own behalf, but there was his work to think of.
 All else paled in comparison to that.
-But here, even in this relatively homely inn, the Wizard felt a longing for comfort he had almost forgotten he could have.
-A woman' touch, yes, that was the phrase.
+But here, even in this relatively homely inn, the Wizard felt a longing for the comfort he had almost forgotten he could have.
+A woman's touch, yes, that was the phrase.

-When the wench came around again, he asked,"Do you make sandwiches?
+When the wench came around again, he asked, "Do you make sandwiches?
 You know, to go."

 "My sandwiches are so good, men have proposed to me after the first bite," said Asarah with a playful toss of her hair.

 Outside, a wolf howled.

 "What was that?"
-Asarah asked, her smile not falling away, but becoming tinged with concern.
+Asarah asked, her smile not falling away, but becoming tainted with concern.

 She had a nice smile, and the Wizard thought it was all the sweeter for being mixed with fear.
 Oh yes, thought the Wizard, he would definitely by taking something to go.
 "It sounded like a wolf," he said with exaggerated innocence, "I'd like two mutton sandwiches," he said with a smile.